ros2-gbp/rmw_connextdds-release/README.md

 Enable different policies to improve interoperability with `rmw_cyclonedds_cpp`.

-By default, ROS2 applications using `rmw_connextdds` will be able to communicate with those using `rmw_cyclonedds_cpp` only via ROS2 publishers and subscribers, while ROS2 clients and services will not interoperate across vendors.
+By default, ROS 2 applications using `rmw_connextdds` will be able to communicate with those using `rmw_cyclonedds_cpp` only via ROS 2 publishers and subscribers, while ROS 2 clients and services will not interoperate across vendors.

 The reason for this incompatibility lies in `rmw_cyclonedds_cpp`'s use of a custom mapping for propagating request metadata between clients and services.